Winter22SOFE2720/CRN-73378--Group-15-Project/Use Cases/readme.txt

-Use Cases were built upon Stakeholders
+Use Cases were built upon Stakeholders,
+Diagrams showing how Stakeholders will interact with the system End User, Developer, Facilitator, Customer